Updated:

 This study shows a complex use of sports among different ethnic groups and gender.
 We have noticed how different gender and ethnic groups take part in various sports.
 Certain sports are only popular with a given ethnic group.
 This leads to their underrepresentation.
 On the other hand, some sports have high levels of representation among different ethnic groups.
 This enhances the national outlook among various ethnic groups.

 There are relatively high levels of different participants from different ethnic groups who acknowledged that if they get a chance they would take part in different sports they have never tried before.
-This means that the park may not be offering access, and provisions of adequate facilities for different ethnic groups in the community.
+This means that the park may not be offering access and provisions of adequate facilities for different ethnic groups in the community.

 Further, we may argue that it is the lack of cultural expose that limits participation in such sports.
-We can also notice that majorities may engage in certain sports due to cultural orientations and personal choice.
+We can also notice that majorities may engage in certain sports due to cultural orientations and personal choices.
 In these cases, provisions, access, or affordability are the issues.

 The fact that few individuals said they had experienced negative forms interactions in the park does not mean the park is free of discrimination.
-Further, these experiences may vary from individuals to individuals.
+Further, these experiences may vary from individual to individual.
 This should be of concern to policymakers and management of the park.
 The groups must look at appropriate ways of handling negative forms of discrimination in the park even if they are not related to racism.

 References